Puerto Montt The Lakes District, Chile Travel Guide

 Purchase comprehensive travel insurance World Nomads.
 Obtain an International Driving Permit (IDP).

-Reserve internal flights or long-long-haul buses (popular routes).
+Schedule flights within the country or long-cross-country buses (popular routes).

 Reserve accommodations for entire trip.
-Plan detailed itinerary with daily activities.
+Plan detailed itinerary on a daily basis activities.

 Arrange pet care or house-sitting.
 Get recommended vaccinations.